Keefr/node-azure-company/README.md

-# Node & Express Demo App for Azure DevOps
+# Node & Azure Demo App for using Azure DevOps

 > Build Your First CI/CD Pipeline using Azure DevOps with this Demo App.